StreptanthusDimensions/Plant_Counter/README.md

     1. Press the "Measure" button to create a spreadsheet of the info.
 Cut and paste into an excel spreadsheet.
     2. Press the "Record" button to tally the number of observations of each category.
     2. Press the "Save Markers" to save your results to an xml file.

+### Custom Category Labels

+* After your open the plugin for the first time, a file `.PlantCounterNames.txt` will be created in your home directory (note: this will be a hidden file on Mac and Linux).
+* Edit this file to create custom category labels.
+One label per line.
+* Restart the plug-in and voila!
+* Custom names are saved in the xml

+### Known bugs

+* When loading and xml marker file, if the file has more categories than the current number of categories present in the plugin, the final categories will not get loaded.
+* The workaround is to make sure that the `.PlantCounterNames.txt` file has at least as many categories as are in your xml file.

 ### Problems?